Auditing actions when using personal AI assistants

 Understanding the importance of auditing

 Auditing records what the assistant did, when it did it and who triggered it.
-That trace matters if a data leak, a compliance query or an accidental disclosure happens.
-Modern personal assistants, including Microsoft Copilot when used with a personal account, do create traceable events.
-Treat those traces as first-class logs.
-Don’t assume the assistant is invisible because it runs under a personal licence.
+That trace matters if a data leak, a compliance query or an accidental disclosure turns up later.
+Personal assistants, including Microsoft Copilot when used with a personal account, can still produce traceable events.
+Treat those traces as proper logs.
+Do not assume the assistant vanishes just because it sits behind a personal licence.

-- The assistant’s action type, for example document edit, content generation, or file access.
+- The assistant action type, such as document edit, content generation or file access.

 - The file or resource identifier and permission scope.

-- Response metadata: success/failure, latency, and any linked external calls.
+- Response metadata: success or failure, latency and any linked external calls.

 Setting up auditing protocols

-Start with a policy document that sets log fields, retention and access controls.
-Practical defaults I use:
+Start with a policy document that sets log fields, retention and access control.
+The defaults I would use are fairly plain:

-- Retain assistant audit logs for 180 days for normal activities.
+- Keep assistant audit logs for 180 days for normal activity.

-- Escalate and store related logs for 2 years if a security or compliance incident is opened.
+- Keep related logs for 2 years if a security or compliance incident is opened.

-- Restrict read access to a named list of admins and auditors.
-Use role-based access control.
+- Limit read access to a named list of admins and auditors using role-based access control.

 - Require multi-factor authentication for any tool that can query full prompt content.